 Alayne Peterson became a faculty member at UW-Fond du Lac in the fall of 2005.
-Prior to that time she taught for one year as an English lecturer at UW-Fond du Lac and has also taught at Marquette University, UW-Waukesha, UW-Washington County, Columbia College in Chicago, Terra Community College in Ohio and University of Toledo.
+Prior to that time she taught for one year as an English lecturer at UW-Fond du Lac and has also taught at Marquette University, UW-Waukesha, UW-Washington County, Columbia College in Chicago, Terra Community College in Ohio, and the University of Toledo.

-She was previously the Engaging Students in the First Year (ESFY) coordinator on campus and was one of the faculty who taught the two day LEC 100 seminar class "Frankenstein" in the fall of 2005.
+From 2006 to 2009, Alayne served as the Engaging Students in the First Year (ESFY) coordinator on campus and was one of the faculty who taught the two day LEC 100 seminar class "Frankenstein" in the fall of 2005.

 Her poems have appeared in Poetry Quarterly, Verse Wisconsin, the Front Range Review and others.

 Alayne lives along the Ice Age Trail and enjoys gardening, swimming, and reading anything William Gibson writes.